Origin

 Fun Facts

-- The name Alisia gained popularity in Australia during the late 20th century due to its melodic sound and elegance.
+- The name Alisia gained popularity in Australia during the late 20th century, partly inspired by popular culture and media.

 Personality Traits